 Step 2: Go to Dashboard » Appearance » Widgets.
 You will find the “Fixed widget” checkmark option under each widget if you have installed and activated the plugin successfully.
 Checkmark the widget you and to be sticky and save it.

 Step 3: Now go to Dashboard » Appearance » Fixed Widget Options to configure the plugin.
-You can play around some of the widgets fields like the widget’s margin.
+You can play around with some of the widgets fields like the widget’s margin.

 How to Hide Sticky Sidebar Widgets on Mobile Devices?